Deep Scan in Greadme: 190+ Parameter Website Audit

 • Image alt text presence and quality

-• Color contrast ratios between text and backgrounds
+• Color contrast between text and background

 • Keyboard navigability and focus management

-• ARIA attribute correctness and completeness
+• ARIA attribute correctness

 • Form label associations